awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 ## Motivation

 The Hierarchy Keyring,
-and it's component the (Branch) Keystore, allow MPL Consumers to reduce their KMS Call volume by persisting KMS protected cryptographic materials into an available medium
+and it's component the (Branch) Key Store, allow MPL Consumers to reduce their KMS Call volume by persisting KMS protected cryptographic materials into an available medium